Allegheny-Computer-Science-203-S2020/cs203-S2020-markdown/README.md

 * Commit message should describe the reason for change
 * Commit message should not have period in the end

-For more information about the commit message guidelines please, see the link: [link](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)
+For more information about the commit message guidelines please, see the [link](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)

 ## Other Useful Markdown Syntax